The page has been translated by Gen AI.

 Figure 4

-The above content was written with reference to the Kubeflow official website.
+The above content was written with reference to the Kubeflow official site.

 Cluster Deployment